America reacts with outrage after Supreme Court scraps Roe after 50 years

 America reacts with outrage after Supreme Court scraps Roe and women’s right to abortion

-One a day that the court delivered a ruling perhaps not matched in its impact since the decisions of the Civil Rights era, activists started gathering outside the Supreme Court in Washington where the ruling was handed down.
+One a day that the court delivered a ruling perhaps not matched in its potential impact on people’s lives since the decisions of the Civil Rights era, activists started gathering outside the Supreme Court in Washington where the ruling was handed down.

 The court, in a 6-3 ruling powered by its conservative majority that had been created by Donald Trump, upheld a Republican-backed Mississippi law that bans abortion after 15 weeks.